KwanLab/Autometa/docs/source/nextflow-workflow.rst

 Currently the nextflow pipeline requires Docker 🐳 so it must be installed on your system.
 If you don't have Docker installed you can install it from `docs.docker.com/get-docker <https://docs.docker.com/get-docker>`_.
-We plan on removing this dependency in future versions, so that other dependency managers (e.g. Conda, Singularity, etc) can be used.
+We plan on removing this dependency in future versions, so that other dependency managers (e.g. Conda, Mamba, Singularity, etc) can be used.

 Nextflow runs on any Posix compatible system.
 Detailed system requirements can be found in the `nextflow documentation <https://www.nextflow.io/docs/latest/getstarted.html#requirements>`_

-Nextflow (required) and nf-core tools (optional but highly recommended) installation will be discussed in :ref:`install-nextflow-nfcore-with-conda`.
+Nextflow (required) and nf-core tools (optional but highly recommended) installation will be discussed in :ref:`install-nextflow-nfcore-with-mamba`.

 Data Preparation
 ################